46 Positive Environmental Success Stories - May 2024

 Photo by Sophia Simoes / Unsplash

-A solar carport from a French startup offers renewable energy and shade for you car.
+A solar carport from a French startup offers renewable energy and shade for your car.
 The concrete structure used is self-weighting and requires no foundations, reducing the construction time.
 The company claims a 500 kW installation can be completed in fifteen days.
 (PV Magazine)

-Positive News Roundup - Monday, 27th May
+Positive News Round up — Monday, 27th May

 shallow focus photography of gray and black lemur